kayan4bit/Atomic-Search-/README.md

 ## Terms of Service

 _Last updated: 2026.
-These terms apply to atomicsearch.io and any other deployment of this codebase.
+These terms apply to atomicsearch.up.railway.app and the atomic foundation and any other deployment of this codebase.
 They describe what the software does and the promises it actually keeps._